wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			- The ONBUILD instruction adds triggers to images.
 A trigger is executed when the image is used as the basis of another image (e.g., if you have an image that needs source code added from a specific location that might not yet be available, or if you need to execute a build script that is specific to the environment in which the image is built).
 		- -
 		- -
 		- NOTE We call it the Ubuntu operating system, but really it is not the full operating system.
-It’s a cut-down version with the bare runtime required to run the distribution. #space
+It’s a cut-down version with the bare runtime required to run the distribution. #ñspace
 		- -
 		- -
 		- The CMD instruction specifies the command to run when a container is launched.
-It is similar to the RUN instruction, but rather than running the command when the container is being built, it will specify the command to run when the container is launched, much like specifying a command to run when launching a container with the docker run command #space
+It is similar to the RUN instruction, but rather than running the command when the container is being built, it will specify the command to run when the container is launched, much like specifying a command to run when launching a container with the docker run command #ñspace
 		- -
 	- 5 Testing with Docker
 		- -